The name of this Association shall be THE SOCIETY OF UNIVERSITY SURGEONS.

 The Ethics and Conflict of Interest Committee shall consist of the Chair, and six additional SUS members appointed by the President.
 The Chair of the Committee, appointed by the President with approval of the Executive Council, shall serve for a period of three years.
 The six appointed members shall serve for a period of two years.
 The terms of the members shall be staggered so that at least two replacements shall be appointed each year by the President.
 A member of the Committee succeeding to the Chair shall begin a three year term at the time of accession.
 The duties of the Committee shall be: to review and manage all conflicts of interest and bias as they relate to the Society, to the SUS Foundation, and to the Academic Surgical Congress and to serve in an advisory and educational capacity for ethics policies and practices as they relate to the Society, SUS Foundation, and the Academic Surgical Congress.

-The Research Committee shall consist of the two Co-Chairs and twelve additional members representing multiple diverse fields of surgical research who will be recommended by the Co-Chairs and appointed by the President.
+The Research Committee shall consist of the two Co-Chairs, the National Association for Biomedical Research (NABR) Representative, and twelve additional members representing multiple diverse fields of surgical research who will be recommended by the Co-Chairs and appointed by the President.
 The Co-Chairs of the Committee, appointed by the President with approval of the Executive Council, shall serve staggered two-year terms.
 The twelve additional members will serve staggered two year terms.
 The charge of the committee is to support and promote high-quality surgical research through education, advocacy, collaboration, and mentorship.

 Equity, Diversity and Inclusion Committee